benlammers/unite-api/README.md

 # Unite Rest API

-This is a simple Django application to provide a REST API to the Unite application.
+A simple Django application to provide a REST
+API to the Unite application.

 The entire application is contained within the /unite folder.